Guide to Student Loan Forgiveness Programs

 Lastly, federal loans are eligible for discharge if the borrower passes away.
 To be eligible for discharge due to death, proof of death must be submitted to the loan servicer.

-To learn more about student loan consolidation vs. refinancing, check out this article by our expert here.
+If you’re interested in student loan forgiveness, you may also want to read up on consolidation and refinancing.
 Also, our guide for the best student loan repayment plans will help you decide on a plan based on your financial situation, career, and goals.

 It is possible to find relief from student loan debt through forgiveness.
 In most cases, you will have to work for it.
 But, over all, any forgiveness can be worth it!